fuatyahsi/LLM_scanned_invoices_data_scrap/README.md

-Data extraction from formal invoice documents using a LLM
+Data extraction from a formal invoice documents using an LLM -tur-